 Many texts may be downloaded for free by following the links below.
 Texts might be used for plot sourcing (screenplays), single volume editions, inclusion in anthologies, sound recordings, radio readings and all varieties of internet publication.
 Whether a lease is exclusive or not, its duration and terms are negotiable.
 But please contact us first.

-Enclosures 3 is a further collection in the series Enclosures, comprising fiction, diary and experimental prose.
+Enclosures 3 and Enclosures 4 are further collections in the series Enclosures, comprising fiction, diary and experimental prose.
 The 'enclosures' are set in isolated bio- or necro-spheres real or unreal.
 They may be fiction, diary, experimental prose or chapters in a self-shaping "knovel" Stoat.

 The enclosures are sections, often cross-sections of writing.
 Enclosures 3 is made up of travel diary in the south of France, a crime story told in unpunctuated prose, a patient diary kept during a difficult 48 week treatment and an experimental essay on the word 'tattoo'.

 Chrysanthemum Storm (2017) [vinyl].
 Lyric sheets offered with purchase of twelve songs.